yeom-heesu/USC_Hackathon/minutes/Third_minutes.md

 1. progress report

-    [Visualization Map] Frequency of Crime by Region
+    [Visualization Map] Frequency of Crime by Region - done

-    [Visualization Map] Frequency of Crime occurrence by Region
+    [Visualization Map] Frequency of Crime occurrence by Region - progressing

-    Comparison of crime types according to type of crime
+    compare places according to type of crime - progressing

-    Frequency of occurrence by total crime time
+    Frequency of occurrence by total crime time - done

-    The highest crime type by region (Note generalization)
+    The highest crime type among regions (Note generalization) - progressing

-    Region with the highest crime frequency by year or month

-    Visualize the victim's sex ratio by region
+    Visualize the victim's sex ratio by region - done

-    Percentage of victims age by region / crime